Superconformal simple type and Witten's conjecture: Abstract

 \section{Abstract}

 Let $X$ be a smooth, closed, connected, orientable four-manifold with $b^1(X)=0$ and $b^+(X)\ge 3$ and odd.
-We show that if $X$ has Seiberg-Witten simple type, then the $\SO(3)$-monopole cobordism formula of \cite{FL5} implies Witten's Conjecture relating the Donaldson and Seiberg-Witten invariants.
+We show that if $X$ has Seiberg--Witten simple type, then the $\SO(3)$-monopole cobordism formula of \cite{FL5} implies Witten's Conjecture relating the Donaldson and Seiberg--Witten invariants.